 Setup wizard is provided as part of the web configuration utility.
-User can simply follow the step-by-step process to get the wireless Router configuration ready to run in 6 easy steps by clicking on the "Wizard" button on the function menu.
+User can simply follow the step-by-step process to get the wireless Router configuration ready to run in 6 easy steps by clicking on' the "Wizard" button on the function menu.
 The following screen will appear.
 Please click "Next" to continue.

-Step 1: Set up new Password
+Step 1: Set your new password

-User can change the password and then click "Next" to continue.
+Setting the new admin password of the WLAN Router.
+Please click "Next" to continue.